-She notes, delivering on the brand promise is NOT the only strength of a healthy relationship, although it adds to the consideration of the business value.
-The most significant aspect of a successful relationship is establishing and maintaining clarity of customer's needs even as those needs inevitably expand, evolve, and often disappear.
+She notes that delivering on the brand promise is NOT the only strength of a healthy relationship, although it adds to the business value.
+The most significant aspect of a successful relationship is establishing and maintaining customer's needs even as those needs inevitably expand, evolve, and often disappear.

 "Knowing what it means for them to be successful is a must."
-Part of gaining an advantage over competitors, beyond product features and capabilities is to truly understand what the customer's expectations are and being able to articulate your differentiators successfully.
+Part of gaining an advantage over competitors beyond product features and capabilities is truly understanding the customer's expectations and articulating your differentiators successfully.

-Businesses should proactively exercise foresight, stay well-informed, and engaged in the customer's world and ensure that the customer is willing to be actively involved in contributing ideas to solve for their needs.
+Businesses should proactively exercise foresight, stay well-informed, engaged in the customer's world, and ensure that they are willing to be actively involved in contributing ideas to solve their needs.

 Meeting customers' needs and demands

-Receiving excellent customer experience is much, much more expected now than ever before.
+Receiving an excellent customer experience is much, much more expected now than ever before.
 It can often be the key differentiator when products and services are very similar.
-It is important to note that the success of a customer isn't the sole responsibility of customer success and experience teams.
+It is important to note that a customer's success isn't the sole responsibility of customer success and experience teams.

 Organizations need to understand that to deliver value fully, a change to a business mindset is necessary (or required).
 Ultimately, across the entire organization.
 Remember, when the customer uses or engages with your product, they create and generate information that can be used and leveraged to make critical business decisions.